Piggy Bank Parties received free product samples from Oriental Trading for purposes of this post, but the opinions are 100% all mine.

 The night before the potluck two obstacles became apparent—unfinished stud walls and a wall-mounted gaming TV.
 Obstacles can seem overwhelming at first, but with a little ingenuity, you can turn negatives into positives.

 We created “walls” with rolls of kraft paper and masking tape and the basement instantly felt cozy and welcoming.
 If you’re renovating or have an unfinished basement, this is an inexpensive way to hide the mess.

-Each of these tips have been invaluable to me over the years.
-I’m no longer fussing over last minute details or stuck in the kitchen while everyone’s relaxing around the table.
+Each of these tips has been invaluable to me over the years.
+I’m no longer fussing over last-minute details or stuck in the kitchen while everyone’s relaxing around the table.
 Holiday dinner is stress-free and special moments with my family and friends are abundant.
 I hope these simple tips will do the same for you!